rilov/mcp/README.md

 It includes:

 - A **proxy server** that intercepts and logs OpenAI API traffic
-- An **MCP client** that uses LangChain agents to interact with tools
+- An **MCP client** that uses LangChain agents to interact with tools .. replace the openai key with your api key ..
 - A **basic weather tool server** exposed via the MCP protocol

 ---